Sythelux/thumbnailers/README.md

 This repo is a collection of thumbnailers and scripts to get specific thumbnails to work.

-the folder "thumbnailers" has to be put as /usr/share/thumbnailers the the content from bin has to be put into a bin path lice /usr/local/bin/
+# Install

+there is a makefile so you can use `sudo make install` it will copy the thumbnailers and the bin scripts into the corresponding folders you can copy single scripts manually

-some thumbnailers might already exists on some package
+some thumbnailers might already exists on some package. the make install command will not overwrite them.

 # TODO

-installer scripts would be cool
+- Folder script is not very performant
+- PureRef scripts opens up a window of the application -> needs a headless mode

 Example on how the Folder thumbnailer looks: